notadeejay/rbc-training/data/Week 5 Day 2/03__HTTP__Reading.md

 It turns out there are several HTTP status codes, and each one has a specific reason why it might be sent back.
 If you're curious about the different status codes that a server can respond with check out this webpage: <https://http.cat/>

 When you load a webpage into your browser, you send a GET request.
-Traditionally, users would send POST, PUT or DELETE requests when they submitted a form, and the entire page would refresh as a response.
+Traditionally, users would send`POST`, `PUT` or `DELETE` requests when they submitted a form, and the entire page would refresh as a response.

 These days it's more common for the user to submit a form or send a request, and have the response contain a smaller piece of information.
 Using JavaScript, the response is displayed to the user.
 This usually results in faster web apps and a better user experience, since every time the user takes an action, they don't have to wait for the entire page to reload.